kyle67/News_Thats_Fit_to_Scrape/README.md

 This web app will let users view and leave comments on the latest news.
 The app will scrape news from other sites using  Mongoose and Cheerio.
-Addtional packages used with this app include express-handlebars and axios.
+Addtional packages used with this app include express, express-handlebars, and axios.